-The principal assumptions used in the valuations were an investment return assumption of 8.25% and a salary increase assumption based on Group and years of service.
-(The 2012 report includes a recommendation that the investment return assumption be reduced to 8.0%, in conjunction with the completion of an ongoing review of other assumptions related to a current experience analysis being conducted by PERAC.
-The experience analysis is expected to be completed in time for the January 1, 2013 actuarial valuation.)
-The ultimate salary increase rate is 4.5% for Groups 1 and 2, 5.0% for Groups 3 and 4, and 4.75% for teachers.
+Salary increase assumptions are based on Group and years of service.
+The ultimate salary increase rate in the pre-2013 valuations is 4.5% for Groups 1 and 2, 5.0% for Groups 3 and 4, and 4.75% for teachers.
+The ultimate salary increase rate in the 2013 MSERS valuation is 4.0% for Groups 1 and 2 and 4.5% for Groups 3 and 4.
 The assumption is higher in early years of employment and grades down to the ultimate rate.
-All assumptions other than the investment return assumption are based on PERAC's most recent Experience Study Analysis for the State Retirement System, published in 2007 and the Massachusetts Teachers' Retirement System, published in 2008.
+The pre-2013 assumptions are based on PERAC's Experience Study Analysis for the State Retirement System, published in 2007 and the Massachusetts Teachers' Retirement System, published in 2008.
 A recent change to the Actuarial Standards of Practice, moving toward "fully generational" mortality, necessitated a change to the mortality assumption.
 For the 2012 valuation, mortality improvement for state employees was assumed to be an additional five years for retirees and ten years for active members, compared to the 2011 valuation.
 For teachers, liabilities were increased over the prior assumption by 1.25%.
-These changes increased the actuarial liability by approximately 1.1%.
+These changes increased the total Commonwealth actuarial liability by approximately 1.1%.
 The adoption of a "fully generational" mortality table (mortality improvement projected indefinitely) would have increased the actuarial liability by approximately 2.0%.
 The 2012 valuation also reflects the \$1,000 increase in the level of pension income that is protected by cost-of-living adjustments (from \$12,000 to \$13,000) which was included in pension reform legislation passed in 2011.
 This change increased the actuarial liability by 0.4%.